peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger[] SqrtRem()`<br>
  Calculates the square root and the remainder.
 * `EInteger Subtract​(int intValue)`<br>
- Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
+ Subtracts a 32-bit signed integer from this arbitrary-precision integer and returns the result.
 * `EInteger Subtract​(long longValue)`<br>
- Not documented yet.
+ Subtracts a 64-bit signed integer from this arbitrary-precision integer and returns the result.
 * `EInteger Subtract​(EInteger subtrahend)`<br>
- Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
+ Subtracts an arbitrary-precision integer from this arbitrary-precision integer and returns the result.
 * `byte ToByteChecked()`<br>
  Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255).